roberrrt-s/VisualiseHello/readme.md

 Users can save images they like by clicking on them.
 They are being transferred to a local variable at the servers endpoint and can hold a maximum of 15 images at once.
 As soon as the 16th image is being saved, a FIFO (first-in first-out) principle removes the oldest entry to make room for the new image.

+## Future options

+ - Customize images to match with users by saving a cookie to the client side that.
+Matching cookies/images can contain a customized colored border.
+ - Include usernames with the images so people can track who saved which picture.
+ - Remove saved images.
+ - Add more detailed search criteria and sanitize user input to avoid crashing.

 ## Credits

 The following resources were used frequently while building this application: